omidantilong/dummy-components/README.md

 - Then `npx changeset publish` to publish the packages to NPM

 Changesets has an official Github action and a well maintained but third-party [Gitlab CI component](https://github.com/un-ts/changesets-gitlab).

+## Other Versioning Tools

+- [NX Release](https://nx.dev/recipes/nx-release/automatically-version-with-conventional-commits) — untested, but looks it can handle conventional commits and do independent releases
+- [Auto](https://intuit.github.io/) — untested, less community support, not sure about this but could be worth a look